CupNoodles/ti-ext-extravars/README.md

 ## TI Extra Vars Extension

-Adds extra variables to Menu Items that can be edited in Menu Admin, and queried from a template file.
+Adds extra variables to Menu/Category/Location items that can be edited in Menu Admin, and queried from a template file.

 ## Installation